nwthomas/deep-learning-research-agent/README.md

-> NOTE: This repository is in draft state as I'm building.
-I like learning in public, so here it is.

 # Deep Learning Research Agent

 A multipurpose deep learning research agent 🔗

+This repository is slightly rough around the edges as I built it as a prototype for a production implementation of a deep learning agent.
+I keep this repository public as it may prove useful as a jumping off point on your own journey with agentic implementations.

 ## Table of Contents